remyabhanu/test-particle/README.md

-## !!This repository and the documentation are under construction)!!
+## !!This repository and the documentation are under development)!!

 # Test-particle
 This code trace the trayectory of energetic particles in the Radiation belts.
 The method used is described in